embedded-guide/embedded-guide.github.io/_zeptos/part3-first-code.md

 }
 ```

-There's no input section for our stack, so we have to explicitly specify that it shouldn't be included in the image (`NOLOAD`) and that it should be aligned on a word boundary.
+Finally, we have a section for the operating system's stack.
+There's no input section for this, so we have to explicitly specify that it shouldn't be included in the image (`NOLOAD`) and that it should be aligned on a word boundary.

 ## Makefile